databrary/www/databrary/input/posts/2017-02-03-Iowa-workshop.md

 - Concrete examples of the benefits of open science and video reuse

 Registration is free.
 Refreshments are included.
+Detailed information and registration for the workshop can be found [here](https://goo.gl/forms/uvO4GED04H7BjENZ2).

 ###Date
 February 3, 2017